nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.1.8 =
+* fixed: Lazy Load fails to auto-scale with img-crop class for Easy IO

 = 6.1.7 =
 * fixed: syntax error due to trailing comma after last parameter in function call(s).